zw-normal/pycallgraph/README.md

 # pyCallGraph

 The project uses Python ast module and very simple algorithm (but effective) to calculate potential static call graph of Python code.
-Basically it only compares function names and build the graph.
-Because nature of this comparison, this tool is not supposed to use with a function with common name (e.g. `save`, `load` etc.) because there may be too many matches (too many function definitions with same name in different modules and classes).
+Basically it only consider function names and the number of arguments when building the graph.
+Because nature of this comparison, this tool does not work well when using with a function with common name (e.g. `save`, `load` etc.), although considering arguments can alleviate this issue.
 It works well with functions that has more specific name (e.g. `load_plugins` etc.).

 The code and dependencies can be easily adjusted to work with both Python 2.7 or Python 3, but needs to make sure to pickup the right Python version when analysing source code.
 In other words, should match the Python version which is used by source code, or the ast module will report syntax error when trying to parse the source code files.

-NOTE: Although several enhancements can be added to achieve more accurate (e.g. checking if the number of calling function arguments matches the function definition), the purpose of the code is not to achieve absolutely accurate (actually it is impossible), but to provide auxiliary to work with other methods (like code intelligence of IDE) to give a more comprehensive and convenient picture of the Python code.
+NOTE: The purpose of the code is not to achieve absolutely accurate (actually it is impossible), but to provide auxiliary to work with other methods (like code intelligence of IDE) to give a more comprehensive and convenient picture of the Python code.

 ## Example
 The following example is the result of checking `load_plugins` function of the open source project: https://github.com/nedbat/coveragepy: